LieBtrau/slave-clock-pulse-driver/README.md

 * Maximum 5 minutes per year devation from correct time.
 * No automatic daylight savings time adjustment is needed.
 * Maximum €10 COGS (batteries excl.)
-* Externally the clock should look as the original.
-So it's not allowed to user other clock hands.
+* The clock should look externally as the original.
+So it's not allowed to use other clock hands.

 # Reading on...
 More info can be found on the [Wiki](../../wiki).